Articles on Paraliminals

 The term was coined, in part, to distinguish it from "subliminal" which means, "below the threshold".
 In psychological literature, subliminal refers to information that cannot be consciously perceived.

 With the Paraliminal learning sessions, the listener can hear separate messages coming into each ear, but it is beyond the conscious mind's ability to process both messages simultaneously for more than a few moments.
 The result is an interesting multi-level communication to different hemispheres of the brain.
 The listener can choose which ear's information to attend to, and one's attention tends to switch from time to time.
-Consequently, the conscious mind's experience of the CD is different with each listening session.
+Consequently, the conscious mind's experience of the recording is different with each listening session.
 Yet, the other-than-conscious [referred to as "paraconscious" by Lozanov (1978)] receives the entire message each time.

 Principle Educational and Therapeutic Technologies Involved